dklink/waddell_wind_archive/README.md

 Make a copy of the `.env_sample` file named `.env`, and fill in the missing fields appropriately.
 Note that some of the variables can't be set until the resources are provisioned, such as the database public IP.
 Load the environmental variables with `source .env`.

 ### Provision Storage Resources
-The GCS Bucket and Postgres Configurations are in `main.tf`.
+The GCS Image and Frontend buckets and Postgres Configurations are in `main.tf`.
 First, iniliatize terraform via `terraform init`.

 Then, review the changes with `terraform plan`, and apply with `terraform apply`.